 The months leading up to the most difficult block of Margot’s treatment, things got really bad for me.
 I messaged my now close friend (a cancer mom who got me through treatment by really being there for me when I needed her) almost daily.
-I needed to know what to expect and desperately needed reassurance.
+Her reassurance meant the world to me.
 I was ok when I was with Margot, or at least I seemed ok to her, but inside, the constant anxiety completely consumed me.
 This happened to every single mother I’ve spoken to and a few recommended medication.
 I couldn’t get a grip on my anxiety and knew it was time to do something about it.

 Once we made it through the most aggressive part of Margot’s Leukemia treatment, I felt like a weight had been lifted, and made the decision to stop taking my medication.
 When I spoke to my OB, she had recommended staying on it to get through everything, and once we were through the hardest part, I really thought I was ok.
 Then we started maintenance and had a traumatic experience that I’d rather not discuss, and my anxiety spiked again.
 Discussions about how to handle COVID, how to try to see people (I feel like we can’t), and when we’ll be able to have help with the girls…it was all too much.
 I was and am ok day-to-day, but found myself feeling far too anxious.